-3. The Crypto Officer must create the "enable" password for the Crypto Officer role.
+- 1. The Crypto Officer must perform the initial configuration.
+IOS version 15.2(4)GC, filename: c59XX-adventerprisek9-mz.SPA.152-4.GC.bin is the only allowable image; no other image should be loaded. - 2.
+The Crypto Officer must create the "enable" password for the Crypto Officer role.
 The password must be at least 8 characters (all digits; all lower and upper case letters; and all special characters except "?" are accepted) and is entered when the Crypto Officer first engages the "enable" command.
 The Crypto Officer enters the following syntax at the "#" prompt:

+'''

 enable secret [PASSWORD]

+'''

-4. The Crypto Officer must always assign passwords (of at least 8 characters) to users.
+3. The Crypto Officer must always assign passwords (of at least 8 characters) to users.
 Identification and authentication on the console port is required for Users.
 From the "configure terminal" command line, the Crypto Officer enters the following syntax: